This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 I’m a big fan of polenta, and yet, I’ve been shying away from it in recent years.
 You see, typically polenta is made with a ton of dairy (butter and cheese) and I just couldn’t imagine it being rich and vegan.

 But!
 Then I discovered this coconut milk-plus-miso technique and learned it is not only possible, but absolutely delicious.
-To my surprise, cooking polenta in coconut milk does not make it taste like a piña colada – in fact, the coconutty flavor is easily masqueraded by the “cheesiness” of miso and the corn-ness (?) of corn.
+To my surprise, cooking polenta in coconut milk does not make it taste like a piña colada – in fact, the coconutty flavor is masqueraded by the “cheesiness” of miso and the corn-ness (?) of corn.

-With cold evenings well on their way, I paired this vegan polenta with a rich red wine mushroom ragu.
+With cold evenings well on their way, I paired this vegan polenta with a rich red wine mushroom ragù.
 File this one under “cozy night in”.

 What’s In This Dish

-This creamy vegan polenta is made with “light” coconut milk, miso, and frozen corn.
-(Corn is optional, but I like it for texture.)
-The mushroom sauce features cremini mushrooms, onions, bell peppers, garlic, red wine, and crushed tomatoes.
-The whole thing comes together in just under an hour.
+The ragù features cremini mushrooms, onions, bell peppers, garlic, red wine, and crushed tomatoes.
+Everything comes together in just under an hour.

-Ingredients + Substitutions
+Key Ingredients + Substitutions

 - Coconut Milk: I recommend “light” (a.k.a. reduced fat) coconut milk so the polenta isn’t overwhelmingly rich.
 Look for an Asian-style brand of canned milk like Thai Kitchen for the best results.